AGOUZAL-SAID/TELECOM_PROJ/README.md

 ## Usage

 To use the scripts, navigate to the desired module directory and run the corresponding `.m` files in a MATLAB environment.
 PDF files (`D3.pdf`, `D4.pdf`) may provide additional information on the objectives and results of the simulations.

-## Contribution

-Contributions are welcome.
-Please follow established coding practices and submit pull requests for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details (if present).